JAPANESE MAPLE TREES IN BELLEVUE, WASHINGTON

 Does the soil have enough drainage?
 Japanese maples do not like to sit in standing water, so swamp-like conditions are a big “no”.
 If the location has clay or tightly compacted soil, you will want to amend it with material that loosens the soil structure, such as a soil conditioner.

-Before you plant, prepare the soil.
-Japanese maple trees like slightly acidic to neutral soil with some organic matter and that drains well.
 Clay soils should be amended to provide more drainage.
 Japanese maples don't like wet feet, and poorly draining soil will cause root rot.

-HOW TO PLANT JAPANESE MAPLE TREES
+HOW TO PLANT YOUR JAPANESE MAPLE TREE

 1